Blade is Still #BlackBoyJoy

 The Legacy of Blade

-As we look towards the ‘All black everything’ superhero movie Black Panther in 2017-18, we should recognize that it owes its expected success to the Blade franchise.
-The entire MCU and DC film-verse owe its current financial and commercial success to the Blade films.
-If it had bombed at the box-office in 1998, there would have been no X-men, Spider-man, or Batman movies.
-Hollywood would have steered clear of any movie dedicated to the comic book genre.
+As we look towards the ‘All Black Everything’ superhero movie Black Panther in 2017-18, we should recognize that it owes its expected success to the Blade franchise.
+The entire MCU and DC film universe owe their current financial and commercial success to the Blade films.
+If it had bombed at the box office in 1998, there would have been no X-Men, Spider-Man, or Batman movies.
+Hollywood would have steered clear of any cinema dedicated to the comic book genre.